KajetanKisielewski/Excursions-Management-App/README.md

 The aim of the project was to create an application for managing trips both on the client's and admin's side.

-In the project I do not focus on the visual part, the goal I chose was to write a functional application with the cleanest code possible, following the principle of single responsibility
+In the project I do not focus on the visual part, the goal I chose was to write a functional application with the cleanest code possible, following the principle of single responsibility.

 ### Client

 What the user can do?:

-* Select a trip by entering the number of ordered tickets in the appropriate field of the form and clicking 'add to the order',
+* Select a trip by entering the number of ordered tickets in the appropriate field of the form and clicking *dodaj do zamówienia*,
-* order confirmation by entering name, surname and email address into the order field and clicking 'order'.
+* order confirmation by entering name, surname and email address into the order field and clicking *zamów*.

 ### Admin